Wes Hoolahan

-Wesley Patrick Hoolahan (born 20 May 1982) is an Irish professional footballer who most recently played as an attacking midfielder for League One club Cambridge United.
+Wesley Patrick Hoolahan (born 20 May 1982) is an Irish former professional footballer who played as an attacking midfielder.

-Hoolahan began his playing career with Shelbourne and has previously played for Livingston, Blackpool, West Bromwich Albion, Newcastle Jets and had a 10-year stay at Norwich City.
+Hoolahan began his playing career with Shelbourne and has previously played for Livingston, Blackpool, West Bromwich Albion, Newcastle Jets, and had a 10-year stay at Norwich City.
 He was the subject of a contested transfer between Livingston and Blackpool in 2007, eventually requiring mediation by FIFA before he was able to sign for Blackpool.
-Hoolahan played more than 350 games for Norwich, where he earned nicknames like "The Irish Messi" or Wessi.
+Hoolahan played more than 350 games for Norwich, where he earned the nickname "the Irish Messi" or "Wessi".

 Hoolahan made his Republic of Ireland senior debut in 2008 in a 1–0 win over Colombia.
 He represented Ireland at UEFA Euro 2016.
 Hoolahan won 43 caps in total and scored 3 goals.

 Club career

 Early career

 Hoolahan played as a schoolboy for Belvedere.
 He also played futsal with Belvedere.
 He started his senior career at Shelbourne where he won three League of Ireland Premier Division championships and excelled during their run in the 2004–05 UEFA Champions League qualifying rounds.
 He was the PFAI Young Player of the Year in the 2002–03 season.
 He then had a brief spell at Livingston.